Cuddling-Encouraged-heavily-Dnc/Cuddling-Encouraged-heavily-Dnc/README.md

 # ‧˚꒰🐾୭ ˚. ᵎᵎ Introduction ! ⋆˚࿔
-𓊆ྀི❤︎𓊇ྀི Hai hello Im Ayumi Im fine with Cinna / 1x aswell but i do prefer being called Ayumi.
+𓊆ྀི❤︎𓊇ྀི Hello hello Im Ayumi Im fine with Cinna / 1x aswell but i do prefer being called Ayumi.
 1x1x1x1 Kinnie  , I go by She/They It/its is acceptable I dont go by He/him unless related to the character i cosplay˖ Im fine with 'freakiness' and i wont judge you as long as your not doing something outright Horrible ! ᡣ𐭩 ⊹ ࣪ ౨ৎ˚₊ Bisexual / [Questioning Aromantic] + Demi girl

 ❗❗ WARNING : none of these drawings are mine.❗❗
 ִֶ
   I love my Oomfs/Friends sm yall dont know 🥹 I LOVE YALL!! yall are always free to Int And Cuddle with me <33 ⋆.ೃ࿔*:･ ...
 Especially you guys 👀 ..
 [Looks over at Gabe,trigger,Zed giggles hi pooks :3]   ૮꒰ ˶• ༝ •˶꒱ა ♡ Not the best with neo prouns or know much about System's and stuff along those lines but ill try my very best to respect you guys and make you feel comfortable !! so sorry if i Misgender // Use the wrong prouns im just stupid ꧁⎝ 𓆩༺✧༻𓆪 ⎠꧂
-  If i make you uncomfy or feel bad IMSORRYIMSORRYIMSOSORYRRSOSORYROMGOGSORRYOIMGOSSOUSRSRSRILYSOSRR [Extra : Follow me if u uh ig wanna be friends also i MIGHT.
+  If i make you uncomfy or feel bad IMSORRYiIMSORRYIMSOSORYRRSOSORYROMGOGSOkRRYOIMGOSSOUSmRSRSRILYSsOSRR [Extra : Follow me if u uh ig wanna be friends also i MIGHT.
 MIGHT follow you back if you do so dont be confused on why im randomly following u ok? ok.. unless i forget LMAO bad memory core]

 # ME AND MY FRIENDSS <333 ꉂ(˵˃ ᗜ ˂˵)